Real Christmas Tree Board

-The Christmas Tree Promotion Board is a U.S. organization established by federal law through a commodity checkoff program.
+The Real Christmas Tree Board is a U.S. organization established by federal law through a commodity checkoff program.
 The board was created when the Christmas Tree Promotion, Research, and Information Order was signed into law as part of the 2014 U.S. Farm Bill.

 History

 The Christmas Tree Promotion Board was officially established by law when the Agricultural Act of 2014 was signed by President Barack Obama on February 7, 2014.
 The board is part of the Christmas tree checkoff program established by a provision of Agricultural Act of 2014 known as the Christmas Tree Promotion, Research, and Information Order.
 The Christmas Tree Promotion, Research, and Information Order is a U.S. Department of Agriculture rule that was originally published in November 2011 and established a commodity checkoff program to help U.S. Christmas tree growers.
 The rule was rescinded in 2011 after it attracted criticism and political controversy before becoming law in 2014.

+The organization renamed from the Christmas Tree Promotion Board to the Real Christmas Tree Board in 2022.